Robel García

-Robel Estiwal García Rodriguez (born March 28, 1993) is a Dominican professional baseball infielder who is currently a free agent.
-He made his Major League Baseball (MLB) debut with the Chicago Cubs in 2019.
+Robel Estiwal García Rodriguez (born March 28, 1993) is an Italian-Dominican former professional baseball infielder.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Houston Astros, and in the KBO League for the LG Twins.

 Career

 Cleveland Indians

+García signed with the Cleveland Indians as an international free agent out of the Dominican Republic on June 20, 2010, at 17 years old.
+He made his professional debut with the rookie-level Arizona League Indians, hitting .164 over 43 appearances.
+García returned to the AZL Indians for the 2011 campaign, batting .284/.371/.544 with six home runs, 24 RBI, and seven stolen bases.

-García signed with the Cleveland Indians as an international free agent out of the Dominican Republic in February 2010 at 16 years old.
-After four seasons, he was released by the Indians on his twenty-first birthday in March 2014.
-He had topped out in the Class A Midwest League in 2012 and 2013.
+García split the 2012 season between the Low-A Mahoning Valley Scrappers and Single-A Lake County Captains, hitting .217/.304/.301 with three home runs, 39 RBI, and five stolen bases across 119 combined appearances.
+García spent 2013 with both affiliates as well, playing in 67 games and slashing .207/.304/.356 with five home runs, 26 RBI, and seven stolen bases.
+After four seasons, he was released by the Indians on his 21st birthday on March 28, 2014.
+He had topped out in the Single–A Midwest League in 2012 and 2013.

+Fortitudo Bologna

-After his release, he moved to Verona to be with his Dominican-Italian wife and their children.
+After his release, García moved to Verona to be with his Dominican-Italian wife and their children.
 He began playing independent baseball there in 2016 and joined Redskins Imola and then Fortitudo Bologna of the Italian Baseball League in 2017.
 In 2018, he played for UnipolSai Bologna and was a member of the Italy national baseball team that played in the 2018 Super 6 baseball tournament.

 Chicago Cubs

-After being spotted during an exhibition series for Italy in the Arizona Instructional League, García signed a minor league deal with the Cubs in November 2018.
-He started the 2019 season with the Tennessee Smokies before being promoted to the Iowa Cubs after 22 games.
+After being spotted during an exhibition series for Italy in the Arizona Instructional League, García signed a minor league contract with the Chicago Cubs on October 31, 2018.
+He started the 2019 season with the Double-A Tennessee Smokies before being promoted to the Triple-A Iowa Cubs after 22 games.

-On July 3, 2019, the Cubs selected García's contract and promoted him to the major leagues.
+On July 3, 2019, the Cubs selected García's contract and promoted him to the major leagues for the first time.
 He made his debut that night as a pinch hitter for Brandon Kintzler and struck out in his first at-bat.
-On July 4, 2019, Robel tripled off Jordan Lyles for his first MLB hit.
+On July 4, García tripled off Jordan Lyles for his first MLB hit.
 He also singled and hit a solo home run in the game against the Pittsburgh Pirates.

 Cincinnati Reds

 García was claimed off waivers by the Cincinnati Reds on July 26, 2020.
 García did not play in a game for Cincinnati in 2020.

-After the 2020 season, he played for Águilas Cibaeñas of the Dominican Professional Baseball League.
-He has also played for Dominican Republic in the 2021 Caribbean Series.

-New York Mets

-On October 26, 2020, García was claimed off waivers by the New York Mets.
-On February 1, 2021, García was designated for assignment following the acquisition of Jordan Yamamoto.

-Los Angeles Angels

-On February 3, 2021, García was claimed off waivers by the Los Angeles Angels.
-On February 25, 2021, García was designated for assignment by the Angels following the waiver claim of Jack Mayfield.